obonaventure/mmtp-book/_sources/quic.rst.txt

 .. figure example to be proposed

 QUIC also allows a receiver to send information about the ECN flags in the received packets.
 Two flags of the IP header :cite:`rfc3168` are reserved to indicate support for Explicit Congestion Notification.
 The QUIC ECN count field shown in :numref:`fig-quic-ecn-count` contains three counters for the different values of the ECN flags.
 These counters are incremented upon the reception of each QUIC packet based on the values of the ECN flag of the received packet.
+Unfortunately, there are still many operational  problems when using ECN in the global Internet :cite:`mandalari2018measuring`.
+Time will tell whether it is easier to deploy ECN with QUIC than with TCP.

 .. code-block:: console
    :caption: A QUIC ECN Count
    :name: fig-quic-ecn-count